 Planty Park surrounds the historic Old Town of Kraków, creating a 2.5 mile (4 km) green belt that replaced the old medieval city walls.
 It was developed in the 19th Century at time when the city was expanding and the medieval walls and fortification had gradually been falling into ruin.

-The structures were demolished, the moats were filled in, land was planted and dried, and the new green belt was created with a variety of features including numerous statues to celebrate notable people of the area and wider Poland.
+The structures were demolished, the moats were filled in, land was planted and dried, and the new green belt was created with a variety of features.
+Most notably the numerous statues that celebrate significant people of the area and wider Poland.

 7. Discover the Jewish Quarter (Kazimierz)

 Today, it stands as a vibrant district, blending history, art, food and a thriving creative scene.
 If you love food markets, you’ll find a number of hipster spots to get your tase buds jumping.
-To get you started, head to Judah Food Market where you’ll find an array of tasty stalls that operate from morning till night.
+To get you started, head to Judah Food Market.
+It’s home to an array of tasty stalls that operate from morning till night.

 8. Visit the Barbican and Florian’s Gate